-Two Stars for The Scottish Salmon Company
+Two-Star Certification for The Scottish Salmon Company

 With the certification of two of its processing plants, The Scottish Salmon Company is the first salmon producer in the United Kingdom eligible to offer two-star Best Aquaculture Practices (BAP) salmon.